 9. Let your students spend some class time working on their writing projects.

 Why not give yourself a break from teaching and use these extra minutes to get ahead on teacher prep/other grading so that when your students turn in their huge stack of essays, you’ll have time to grade them.
 Also, it will give your students a chance to ask you or their peers’ questions during the writing process.

 Hope these 9 tips dramatically improve French writing in your classroom as much as they did in mine.
-Remember to get your free peer edits, correction symbols, sample transition words, and All about Me project in the Free Resource Library.
+Remember to grab your free peer edits, correction symbols, sample transition words, and All About Me project in the Free Resource Library.